Privacy Policy

 Categories of Personal Information We Do NOT Collect

-Biometric identifiers; precise geolocation; audio, electronic, visual, thermal, olfactory, or similar information (other than progress photos you choose to upload); professional, employment, or education information; inferences drawn for behavioral profiling; advertising identifiers (IDFA / GAID).
+Biometric identifiers; precise geolocation; audio, electronic, visual, thermal, olfactory, or similar information (other than progress photos you choose to upload); professional, employment, or education information; inferences drawn to create a profile about you.
+We collect the device advertising identifier (IDFA) only if you opt in to tracking on iOS (see the Internet or Network Activity category above); we do not collect the Android advertising identifier (GAID), as Squatly is iOS-only.

 Your CCPA Rights